 For Jessie, what began as a life-changing setback became a story of courage, thoughtful resolve, and ultimately, a return to good health.

-But what triggered the blood test that led to Jessie’s AML diagnosis was the crippling rectal pain that sent her to the ER about a month later.
-Jessie and her family live in Sacramento, and she was seen at UC Davis Medical Center.
-“They diagnosed me fairly quickly,” she recalls.
+But what triggered the blood test that led to Jessie’s AML diagnosis was the crippling rectal pain that sent her to the emergency room about a month later.
+Jessie and her family live in Sacramento, and she was seen at University of California Davis Medical Center.
+“They diagnosed me fairly quickly,” she recalled.
 “And sent me immediately upstairs to the oncology floor.”
 Jessie stayed there for the next month, for her entire induction chemotherapy.

 At the time, Jessie was 35; her daughter Luna was just a year and a half old.
 Jessie’s first treatment involved five days of high-dose chemotherapy, followed by three weeks of monitoring while her blood counts dropped and then rose back to normal levels.
 Jessie recalls her feelings at that time: “Having a young daughter was the really tough part of getting this diagnosis.
 Worrying about the diagnosis of AML was one thing—but the worry about how it would affect my ability to be the mom I wanted to be was almost bigger.”

-The point of Jessie’s induction chemotherapy was to put the AML in remission as a temporary measure while a search for a long-term solution was launched.
+Jessie’s induction chemotherapy was supposed to put the AML into remission as a temporary measure while a search for a long-term solution was launched.
 Her doctors told her that she’d need a transplant to survive.
 Some of Jessie’s cytogenetics indicated a poor or uncertain prognosis.
 Additionally, she had what’s called central nervous system involvement.
-“Typically,” she says, “leukemic cells are in the bloodstream.
+“Typically,” she said, “leukemic cells are in the bloodstream.
 Occasionally, like in my case, they get into the cerebral spinal fluid.
 It’s rare in AML to have that kind of involvement.
 Basically, my leukemia was not going to respond well to chemotherapy alone.”

 When the National Marrow Donor Program searched for a potential donor in 2010, her name was the only perfect match.
-“I could never decide if that was actually funny or not,” she laughs.
+“I could never decide if that was actually funny or not,” she said.

 After a five-month search, no viable donor was found.
 During this time, Jessie went through four more cycles of chemotherapy to keep the AML in remission.
 At that point, “We knew that we had to try another type of transplant.
 I had read a lot about cord blood transplants.”
 Ultimately, Jessie decided on SCCA.
 “I had already heard quite a bit about Seattle and SCCA—that they were leaders of the transplant field in general.
 So I felt a lot more comfortable going up there.”

-In her working life, Jessie is an ecologist for an ecological consulting firm that performs the restoration, planning, and design of the ecology of natural and urban environments.
-As a scientist, she delved into the scientific literature about stem cell transplantation approaches.
+Jessie works as an ecologist for a consulting firm that plans, designs, and restores the ecology of natural and urban environments.
+As a scientist, she devoured scientific literature about stem cell transplantation approaches.
 “As soon as I learned anything, I would research the whole thing.
 I wouldn’t recommend that level of research to everyone, but I have that ability to look at things objectively from a scientist’s perspective.”

 Jessie’s transplant was performed in September 2010.
-SCCA physicians routinely use a combination of two cord blood units in performing this transplant in adults to extend the number of stem cells; Dr. Delaney’s study added a third, “manipulated” cord composed of cord blood stem cells that had been previously expanded and then frozen for patients without the need for HLA matching.
-Performing the expansions ahead of time allowed Delaney and colleagues to generate a “bank” of expanded cord blood cells that are immediately available for patients.
-The goal was to infuse these cells, in addition to the primary cord blood donors, in order to overcome the delay in white blood cell recovery.
+SCCA physicians routinely use a combination of two cord blood units in performing this transplant in adults to extend the number of stem cells; Dr. Delaney’s study added a third, “manipulated” unit composed of cord blood stem cells that had been previously expanded and then frozen for patients without the need for HLA matching.
+Performing the expansions ahead of time allowed Dr. Delaney and colleagues to generate a “bank” of expanded cord blood cells that are immediately available for patients.
+The goal was to infuse these cells, in addition to the primary donors’ cells, in order to overcome the delay in white blood cell recovery.

 She now works four days a week.
 “I haven’t started working full time yet,” she says, “because I feel like I want to make up time with my daughter”—time she feels she lost during her illness.

-Jessie says the message she wants to give people who aren’t likely to find a perfect donor match is to never give up.
+The message Jessie wants to give people who aren’t likely to find a perfect donor match is to never give up.
 “There are many other types of transplants besides matched adult donors that are having very good results.
 You should keep asking questions—asking multiple doctors about new techniques and clinical trials.
 If someone says they’re out of options, that may not actually be the case at all.”
-She is living proof of that.
+Jessie is living proof of that.